Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/enterprise/connect-to-microsoft-365-powershell.md

 Si vous recevez un message d’erreur, vérifiez les problèmes suivants:

-- **Un problème courant est un mot de passe incorrect**.
-Exécutez à nouveau [l'étape 2](#step-2-connect-to-azure-ad-for-your-microsoft-365-subscription) et portez une attention particulière au nom d'utilisateur et au mot de passe que vous saisissez.
+- **A common problem is an incorrect password**.
+Run [Step 2](#step-2-connect-to-azure-ad-for-your-microsoft-365-subscription) again, and pay close attention to the user name and password that you enter.

-- **Le Module Microsoft Azure Active Directory pour Windows PowerShell nécessite que Microsoft .NET Framework 3.5.* x* est activé sur votre ordinateur**.
-Il est probable qu'une version plus récente est installée sur votre ordinateur (par exemple, 4 ou 4.5.* x*).
-Mais la compatibilité descendante avec les anciennes versions du .NET Framework peut être activée ou désactivée.
-Pour plus d'informations, consultez les articles suivants :
+- **The Microsoft Azure Active Directory Module for Windows PowerShell requires that Microsoft .NET Framework 3.5.* x* is enabled on your computer**.
+It's likely that your computer has a newer version installed (for example, 4 or 4.5.* x*).
+But backward compatibility with older versions of the .NET Framework can be enabled or disabled.
+For more information, see the following articles:

   - Pour Windows Server 2012 ou Windows Server 2012 R2, consultez [Activer .NET Framework 3.5 en utilisant l’Assistant Ajout de Roles et de Fonctionnalités](/previous-versions/windows/it-pro/windows-8.1-and-8/dn482071(v=win.10)).